 Isn’t it embarrassing to “relearn” something you knew?
-It’s even worse when it’s something you get others to do and you realise your error as somebody asks you a question?
-A couple of months into lockdown that was me.
-I was embarrassed into realising I’d not spent as much effort on my network, so I started to be more proactive again.
-It was time to focus on virtual networking, and it’s been good.
+It’s even worse when it’s something you get others to do and you realise have stopped doing it?
+Two months into lockdown that was me, I realised I hadn’t thought enough about virtual networking for introverts.
+I hadn’t been thinking about key people in my network, so I started to be more proactive again.
+It was time to focus on virtual networking, and it worked.

 What’s virtual networking?

 Virtual networking is developing your network and the relationships with the people in it, for a purpose, without face to face meetings.